 Today, people want to align themselves with brands they believe in and do meaningful work that’s worth their time and commitment.
 Beyond the standard benefits, things like culture, community, purpose, personal development, and growth are all deciding factors.
 If your brand hasn’t invested in these areas, you’ll find it much harder to entice people to work for you.

 Now that sites like Glassdoor or Reddit empower employees to speak out, there is even more accountability.
 You may have a 5-star customer service rating, but if you notoriously mistreat your employees, people won’t want to support you.
-(For the record, the way brands have treated their employees during this pandemic will follow them long after it’s over.)

 Ultimately, these trends have forced us into a more sophisticated era of recruiting.
 If you want a strong brand, you need to invest in your people.
 Nurture your employees, create a place where people are proud to work, and they will help you create the brand you want.
 Luckily, focusing on employer branding is the most effective way to do this.

 Truthfully, many brands haven’t realized the full power of employer branding yet, which is why now is the best time to invest in it.
-This undervalued and overlooked tool can have tremendous pay-off in all aspects of your business, both internally and externally.
+This undervalued and overlooked tool can have a tremendous pay-off in all aspects of your business, both internally and externally.

 Employer branding can make the hunt easier and much less costly.
 When you can tell your story effectively, show people why you’re different, showcase your culture, and give people an honest and authentic sense of who you are, you will entice the right kind of people to apply, saving you valuable time, money, and effort.